128technology/docs/docs/ts_t1_troubleshooting.md

 In some deployments there will be "standby" paths to router peers.
 These may show as either `down` or `standby` in the output of `show peers`.
 In the sample output above these are displayed as `standby` for the backup MPLS link.
 :::

-Here is an example of a system with issues communicating to peers over the T1 circuit:
+Here is an example of a system with issues communicating to peers over its T1 circuit:

 ```
 admin@node1.router# show peers | egrep "Status|t1"